Danielle Lao

 Danielle Marie Lao (born May 28, 1991) is an inactive American tennis player.

 She achieved a career-high singles ranking of 152 by the WTA on April 1, 2019, and has won four singles titles and three doubles titles on the ITF Women's Circuit.

 In 2013, she co-authored a top-selling tennis book with Rick Limpert called The Invaluable Experience.
 In the book, Lao takes readers through her college tennis career and shows why playing a sport in college might be the best decision you could ever make.

 Career

-Junior and college years
+Juniors and college years

 Lao won the 2008 USTA National Open.

 She competed for the USC Trojans where she was a two-time All-American and team captain.

-Professional career
+Professional

 Lao plays primarily on the ITF Women's Circuit.
 Her best performance came at the Stockton Challenger when she reached the final of the $60k tournament, before losing in two close sets to fellow American Madison Brengle.